szabgab/perlmaven.com/sites/en/pages/perl-critic-one-policy.md

 So how can you ask perlcritic to check for a specific policy?
 There is a flag for that called `--single-policy`

-<b>perlcritic --single-policy  Subroutines::ProhibitSubroutinePrototypes lib/Module/Name.pm</b>
+**perlcritic --single-policy  Subroutines::ProhibitSubroutinePrototypes lib/Module/Name.pm**

 That's wonderful.
 Now I can see every place where this specific policy is violated and fix it.
 This will work even if you still have the policy turned off in the configuration file.

-Before fixing though, I should either read the explanation in the <b>Perl Best Practices</b>
-book or read the community contributed explanations.
+Before fixing though, I should either read the explanation in the **Perl Best Practices** book or read the community contributed explanations.
 That's easy.
 Just turn the verbosity level to 10, and you will get out like this: